kellenTV/AIRPGITHUB/README.md

 ## Google AI Studio
 If you want a good website to use use google ai studio [here](https://aistudio.google.com/prompts/new_chat) If it is too restiricted in the sidebar under advanced press aftey instructions change as needed

+# Things you may want to know
+Actions are performed with '*action*